At 15, Tom was first heared on radio on the Major Bowes Amateur Hour, then the Arthur Godfrey Show and Ted Mack.

 1934 saw the Chattanooga Boys break-up and Lee went back to Tennessee while Austin stayed in New York City, where Tom's dad supported the family working as a steelworker in the daytime and a singing waiter at night.
-Tom later held the expected assortment of odd jobs (Automat busboy, usher, etc.) in New York, and (starting at 17) served two tours of duty in the Marine Corps.
+Tom later held the expected assortment of odd jobs (Automat busboy, usher, etc.) in New York, and (starting at 17) served two tours of duty in the Marine Corps (five years in total).

 He broke into films in the early 1960's, getting parts like security guards, cops on the beat, and body guard-types.
 His Tom Reese as Sgt.
 Velie large frame and serious face made him a natural for such roles, but kept his options narrow and his celebrity low key.
 In 1967, he won a number of roles that earned him praise including the original Lonesome Gun (aka Stranger on the Run) and the television adaptation of Dick Tracy.
 However, his roles as small-time guest star on TV shows - mostly westerns - dominated his resume.
 He played seven different characters on 8 different episodes of TV's Gunsmoke (1955) as well as multiple appearances on Bonanza (1959), Rawhide (1959), The Untouchables (1960-63), The Virginian (1962), Branded (1965), Laredo (1965-66), and The High Chaparral (1968).